-- 8. False Alarms: In the absence of an emergency, students will not call/dial 911, signal or set off an automatic signal indicating the existence of an emergency.
-This rule does not include accidental dialing 911 so long as no disruption occurs. - Elementary and Secondary - First Offense: 1- 10 day suspension or 1- 6 days if on a Condensed Academic Term - Second Offense: 3- 10 day suspension or 2- 6 days if on a Condensed Academic Term.
+- Elementary and Secondary: 1-3 day suspension. - 8.
+False Alarms: In the absence of an emergency, students will not call/dial 911, signal or set off an automatic signal indicating the existence of an emergency.
+This rule does not include accidental dialing 911. - Elementary and Secondary - First Offense: 1-10 day suspension. - Second Offense: 3-10 day suspension.
 For secondary students, the administration may consider a recommendation for a long-term suspension. - 9.
 Firearms and explosive/destructive devices: Students will not bring, possess (regardless of the manner received or the length of time possessed) or use a firearm or other explosive/destructive device on a school campus or at a school event wherever held as defined by North Carolina General Statutes § 14-269.2b.
 All firearms and explosives/destructive devices will be confiscated immediately and turned over to law enforcement.